harttraveller/pyeio/docs/index.md

 ## Installation

 ## Usage

 <!--
 ## Design

 If you plan on using this library, you should familiarize yourself with it's architecture.
 It is explicitly built to be as standardized, interoperable, and internally symmetrical as possible.

+Cover:

+- Base format modules, available functions, file format ontology and how categories in ontology are 1:1 mapped with functions in format modules

  -->